 “Fuel Transportation Agreement” means any agreement for the transportation of Fuel to the Facility.

-“Generation Margin” means with respect to any period of time, the amount equal to (a) the Power Revenues for such period of time minus (b) the sum of (i) the Fuel Costs and (ii) the O&M Costs for such period of time; provided that only the Power Revenues (and the Fuel Costs and O&M Costs associated with such Power Revenues) from Managed Capacity shall be included in the determination of the Generation Margin.
+“Generation Margin” means with respect to any Period of time, the amount equal to (a) the Power Revenues for such Period of time minus (b) the sum of (i) the Fuel Costs and (ii) the O&M Costs for such Period of time; provided that only the Power Revenues (and the Fuel Costs and O&M Costs associated with such Power Revenues) from Managed Capacity shall be included in the determination of the Generation Margin.

 “Generation Margin Reconciliation Statement” has the meaning set forth in Section 6.3(b).